vantage6/v6-on-kubernetes-PoC/integration_poc/integration_poc.md

 4. Clone the repository.
 Work on the `integration_poc` folder.

+5. Build the docker image and publish it on a Docker registry.
+You can edit and use the script `build_and_publish.sh` to build an image compatible with both ARM and x86 architectures.

-5. Edit the v6-node configuration file (integration_poc/configs/node_legacy_config.yaml), and update the path of the csv included in the repository, as the 'default' database.
+6. Edit the v6-node configuration file (integration_poc/configs/node_legacy_config.yaml), and update the path of the csv included in the repository (or any other CVS you want to use), as the 'default' database.

 	```
 	databases: